From blank document to finished chapter.

 At the end of each volume, a compressed summary is automatically created.
 New volumes receive this as context, ensuring character-level continuity.

 Yes.
-You define your own rules, style guides, and worldbuilding documents that the QC pass checks against.
+You define your own rules, style guides, and worldbuilding documents that SYMBAN checks against.
 The system works according to your specifications.

 Ready?
 Start for free.